MohamadMerei1/TruBalance/README.md

             3. Your OS may not have the correct USB driver, search online for the correct one
             4. Try a difference OS

 If these steps were followed carfully the linduino board should now contain the program needed for runnning the system.
+The user should be able to see the data being scanned by the serial mointor.
+The data is recieved as specified by the read squence, a picture of the current data reading sequence is provided above.

 # Processing